 The Journal of Vertebrate Paleontology (JVP) is the bimonthly journal of the Society of Vertebrate Paleontology.
 It is devoted to studies on the evolution, functional morphology, taxonomy, phylogeny, biostratigraphy, paleoecology and paleobiogeography of fossil vertebrates.
 JVP publishes high quality peer-reviewed original articles, and occasional reviews and interdisciplinary papers.
 It is international in scope and emphasizes both specimen- and field-based based research and the use of high-quality illustrations.
 Priority is given to articles dealing with topics of broad interest to the entire vertebrate paleontology community and to high-impact specialist studies.
 Articles dealing with narrower topics, including notes on taxonomic name changes (unless these deal with errors published in in JVP), preliminary site reports, and documentation of new specimens of well-known taxa, are afforded lower priority.
 Download Guide to Authors PDF

-Due to the ethical issues surrounding the so-called ‘Burmese amber’ from the Cretaceous of northern Myanmar, the Society of Vertebrate Paleontology (SVP) has taken an initiative to call for a moratorium on publishing on fossils from Burmese amber to editors of more than 300 professional scientific journals and publishers that publish paleontological articles (click HERE to see the letter).
-Effective immediately, SVP also places a moratorium on publication in its Journal of Vertebrate Paleontology (JVP) of any fossil specimens purchased from sources in Myanmar after June 2017 at least until the situation in the country stabilizes.
-Authors who wish to publish on fossils in amber from Myanmar are expected to supply the JVP Senior Editors with adequate proof to satisfy any and all editorial concerns regarding the provenance of the fossil specimens, in the form of certification or other demonstrable evidence, that they were acquired before the date both legally and ethically.
+Due to the ethical issues surrounding the so-called ‘Burmese amber’ from the Cretaceous of northern Myanmar and the recent military coup in the country, the Society of Vertebrate Paleontology (SVP) is calling a moratorium conducting research on fossils in Myanmar amber acquired after the coup (click HERE to see the letter).
+SVP has also updated its guidelines on Myanmar amber acquired prior to the coup which highlights the conditions under which publications on these materials may be accepted for review (click HERE to see the guidelines).
+Effective immediately, SVP also places a moratorium on publication in its Journal of Vertebrate Paleontology (JVP) of any fossil specimens purchased from sources in Myanmar after February 2021 at least until the situation in the country stabilizes.
+In addition, authors who wish to publish on fossils in amber from Myanmar are expected to supply the JVP Senior Editors with adequate proof to satisfy any and all editorial concerns regarding the provenance of the fossil specimens, in the form of certification or other demonstrable evidence as stated in the above mentioned guidelines, that they were acquired before the date both legally and ethically.
 Any manuscript submitted that fails to meet these criteria will not receive further consideration by JVP.

 Permission to photocopy, republish or translate material from The Journal of Vertebrate Paleontology may be requested directly from the publisher.
 Please click here for information or email Taylor & Francis for all copyright permission requests.
 You may view the society’s copyright policy here.